fuegovic/Starguard/docs/env_file.md

 The role sync drain is disabled (ROLE_SYNC_ENABLED=false)
 ```

+With this off, the bot's health endpoint reports `"role_sync": "disabled"`
+rather than tracking staleness.
+See [Bot health check](#bot-health-check).

 ### `ROLE_SYNC_INTERVAL`

 **Optional.** Read by the bot.
 Default: `30` (seconds).
 Whole number,
 **clamped** to a minimum of `5`.

 How often the bot looks for queued role changes when it finds none: the idle
-polling interval, not a deadline.
-A queued change is normally applied within
+polling interval.
+A queued change is normally applied within one interval of
-one interval of the webhook recording it, but the drain shares a single lock
+the webhook recording it, and a sweep running at the same time does not hold
-with the star check so that the two cannot move the same member's role at
+it up.
+The sweep, the drain and the **Claim your role** button exclude each
-once, and a sweep over a large repository holds that lock for as long as it
+other one member at a time, for just as long as that member's read, role
-takes to walk the stargazer listing, which can be minutes.
-A change queued
-during a sweep waits for the sweep.
-Nothing is lost while it waits, because
+change and write take, so two different members are handled concurrently and
+the only thing a queued change ever waits for is another component acting on
+that same member.

+It is still an interval rather than a deadline.
+A pass that leaves rows
+queued because Discord refused the role change backs off, as below, and a
+burst of stars takes as long as Discord takes to accept them.
+Nothing is lost
-the flag stays raised until the bot itself lowers it.
+while any of that happens, because the flag stays raised until the bot itself
+lowers it.

 This can be seconds where `AUTOMATIC_CHECK_DELAY` has to be an hour, because
 the two do completely different work.
 A sweep is one GitHub API request per